Joseph Mansell - His Valentines and Prints

 1830’s -1840’s he began making his lace paper and valentines, being one of the most prolific manufacturers of exquisite valentines.

 As Geoff states Mansell starting manufacturing his lace papers in the 1830’s / 40’s and carried on till the 1870’s.
 It would have been 1849 earliest that Mansell took a licence from Baxter and produced most of the prints we know today in the next 10-20 years

-We see his colour prints on valentines on a ‘regular’ basis, please see fig 3 but ones on his own embossed lace paper are very hard to find as Geoff says, and also stated in Ruth Webb Lee’s book The History of Valentines, they have yet to find a Mansell colour print on one of his lace papers with his own embossed name, although another collector assures me that they have a number in their collection.
+We see his colour prints on valentines on a ‘regular’ basis, please see fig 3 but ones on his own embossed lace paper are very hard to find as Geoff says, and also stated in Ruth Webb Lee’s book The History of Valentines, they have yet to find a Mansell colour print on one of his lace papers with his own embossed name.

 Geoff refers to the article by Charles Dickens in 'All The Year Round'.
 Geoff sent me a copy of this fascinating article many years ago and I have reproduced it in full for of my 'Chats on', you can read it by clicking here- Mic

 As shown in Fig 2, there is a valentine with two cherubs with drapery in red and blue.
 On close inspection it can be seen that the colour is not of water colour but of some form of ink set in the pre-existing outline.
 The valentine is from the 1840’s.
 This brings to mind Mansell experimenting with inks in order to produce future prints.